 That’s because children are naturally curious about lots of things, and are particularly fascinated by anything mommy or daddy take.
 So when they have access to medications, it’s a disaster waiting to happen.

-Most Dangerous Medications
+Most Dangerous Medications to Children

 Many seemingly innocuous medications are responsible for a surprisingly high rate of child poisonings.
 Products such as muscle rubs containing camphor or wintergreen, eye drops and nasal sprays have the ability to cause seizures, coma and other reactions in toddlers and young children.

+If you suspect that your child may have accidentally swallowed your medications, there are warning signs to look for.
 If your child manages to get his hands on any of these medications, you’re likely to see signs such as nausea and vomiting, lethargy or unusual sleepiness and drooling.

 Store all medicines out of sight and reach of young children.
 Keep them in bottles with child-resistant caps, and make a point of replacing the bottle in its correct location every time you use it.

 In the event of a child managing to get access, the idea that it could be something delicious makes the ingestion even more tempting.
 Ask your guests to keep any containers with medicine in them out of reach when they visit you, too.

 Don’t keep leftover medicines around the house for years after you’ve finished taking them, either.
 It’s easy to overlook something you aren’t using regularly, and even though medications lose their efficacy over time they can still cause enough damage and heartbreak in the wrong hands.

-Try to determine what medicine he has swallowed and take the bottle with, so you can tell the ER doctor the dosage and quantity he might have ingested.
+Try to determine what medicine he has swallowed and take the bottle with you to the emergency room, so you can tell the ER doctor the dosage and quantity he or she might have ingested.
 This will help the medical team to provide the correct treatment in as timely a fashion as possible.